 On May 12, 2020, Dr. Kandola released a public document entitled "Emerging Wisely" outlining how the territory can gradually loosen current public health restrictions with no new cases of COVID-19.
 One recommendation within that document, which was written through a public health lens, suggested that schools could potentially reopen if certain safeguards are in place.
 Yellowknife, Ndilo and Dettah school boards issued a joint communique on May 13, 2020 indicating that they continue to work with all education partners and are awaiting further direction from ECE.
 The following day, Minister Simpson issued a communique indicating that education leaders from across the territory agreed to keep schools closed for the remainder of the 2019-2020 academic year.
 Reasons for this stance include the absence of teachers in some communities, strong concerns from local governments and a lack of personal protective equipment.
 Education leaders will consider these new public health recommendations as they continue to plan for the 2020-2021 school year.

 YK1, ECE, the NWTTA and other regional education bodies continue to hold regular conference calls to discuss shared priorities and objectives.
 YK1 will continue to populate this webpage with pertinent and timely information as it becomes available.
 For all other information about COVID-19 and how the Government of the Northwest Territories is responding to it, click here.
 You can also access daily COVID-19 briefs on the government's Facebook page here.

 Please note that YK1's District Office is also closed until further notice as a social distancing measure amid COVID-19 concerns.
 Staff are still working but mostly from home so may take longer than usual to respond to emails.
 Please send any urgent matters to email@example.com.
-Schools, playgrounds and equipment also remain closed to the public due to health and safety and sanitation reasons.
+Schools also remain closed to the public due to health and safety and sanitation reasons.